 The panel tries to reach a unanimous decision, but technically it needs only a simple majority.
 It then takes its decision and presents it to the full board, which can overrule the finding if a majority of board members disagree with it.

 In the Trump ruling, the board’s decision has two parts.
-First it upholds Facebook’s decision and directs the company to review the length of the suspension.
+First it upheld Facebook’s decision and directed the company to review the length of the suspension.
 Its decision on whether to uphold Facebook’s ban is binding, according to the board’s bylaws.
 The board also goes further than that simple ruling and makes broader policy suggestions to Facebook.
 Those suggestions — which can include things like asking the company to add policies around issues like hate speech or bullying, or whether world leaders get different treatment — are not binding, and the company does not have to follow them or take them into consideration.
 However, Facebook has so far been open to the suggestions.
-In its first ruling, the Oversight Board made 17 recommendations and Facebook said it was “committed to action” on 11 of them.
+In its response to the Trump decision, Facebook says it would fully or partially implement 16 of the board’s 19 recommendations.

 How did we get to this point?